y0ta8/crypto-challenge/README.md

-# crypto-challenge
-Simple encryption &amp; decryption tool built step by step.
 # Crypto Challenge

 This project is focused on building an encryption and decryption tool using different cryptographic algorithms.
-Every week, a new algorithm will be implemented and added to the tool.
+Every day, a new concept or feature will be implemented and added to the tool.

-## Weekly Plan
+## 30-Day Plan

+### ✅ Day 1: Caesar Cipher
-1. **Week 1**: Caesar Cipher (Encode/Decode)
+- Implemented Caesar Cipher encryption and decryption
+- Added brute-force decryption
+- Integrated Caesar Cipher into the CLI tool

+### ✅ Day 2: Vigenère Cipher
+- Implemented Vigenère Cipher encryption and decryption
-2. **Week 2**: Vigenère Cipher
+- Updated main.py to support Vigenère Cipher interaction

-3. **Week 3**: Base64 Encoding/Decoding
+### 🔄 Day 3: Base64 Encoding/Decoding *(coming soon)*
-4. **Week 4**: File Encryption
-5. **Week 5**: CLI/GUI Interface
-6. **Week 6**: Final Polishing and Documentation
+### ⏳ Day 4–30: More ciphers, file encryption, GUI, polish, and more!

 ## Usage
 1. Clone the repo.